tc39/notes/meetings/2018-09/sept-27.md

 RGN: I want to emphasize that there are two global timelines—there's TAI/GPS/UTC/etc., which count seconds since an epoch (UTC having discontinuities in the form of leap seconds), and then there's POSIX, which counts 86400-second days.
 To talk about leap second support means either using e.g. TAI instead of POSIX, or defining new API surface area.

-MJN: First is is possible to have an API that works with leap seconds?
+MAJ: First is is possible to have an API that works with leap seconds?
 Yes.
 Where does the information about leap seconds come from?

 WH: The same place where time zone change information comes from.

-MJN: Right, but IANA creates a table but it's not authoritative about leap seconds.
+MAJ: Right, but IANA creates a table but it's not authoritative about leap seconds.
 It would be possible for a leap second library author to build on top of Temporal, using IANA, but it is not possible.

 WH: The windows API does that, according to Microsoft's blog.

-MJN: It does not.
+MAJ: It does not.
 I work with those people and it does not.
 I believe the one thing we should be able to do is to round-trip the leap second.
 If someone gives us a leap second, we should give it back to them.

 MPT: This round-trip solution is the right way, I believe.
 Developers should get it back if they give it to Temporal.